phcs93/prodex/README.md

 - nickname on build side

+- drag & drop moves in build side
+  - check wish team members can learn

 - disable version specific filters when "obtainable" flag is false

 - allow filtering by evolution trigger fields (time of day, affection, etc)
 - allow filtering by evolution flags (has branches, etc)

+- use move.meta for checklist

 - show item icons (where?)
 - show move learning method icons (where?)